Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Formalism of the experiment

 where \(\ell_{\min} = 2\) and \(\ell_{\max} = 3 \times N_{\text{side}} - 1\), with $N_{\text{side}}$ being the HEALPix resolution parameter, which determines the angular resolution of the map~\cite{Gorski_2005}.
 We define:

 Here, \(\hat{C}_{\ell}\) represents the measured $B$-mode power spectrum, \(C_{\ell}\) represents the modeled $B$-mode power spectrum and \(f_{sky}\) represents the fraction of sky covered~\cite{PhysRevD.77.103013}.
-In the simulations used in this analysis, noise and foregrounds are not considered, and the full sky is used to compute the $C_\ell$-s and the likelihood, that is exact in this case.
-A more complete analysis including foregrounds and partial sky coverage is left for further study. \\ To estimate the potential bias of individual systematic effects on \(r\), denoted \(\Delta r\), we represent the measured $B$-mode spectrum as the sum of the following contributions (assuming no primordial $B$ modes, i.e., \(r = 0\)):
+In the simulations used in this analysis, noise and foregrounds are not considered, and the full sky is used to compute the $C_\ell$-s and the likelihood, that is exact in this case. \simone{In this work we adopt full-sky simulations to isolate the wedge-like effect.
+On a cut sky, the loss of spin-2 harmonic orthogonality induces $E \rightarrow B$ leakage and mode coupling \cite{Lewis_2001, de_Oliveira_Costa_2003}, generating spurious $B$-modes which could obscure the systematic effect.
+Since the aim of this study is to cleanly identify the wedge imprint without additional sources of contamination, we leave a realistic partial-sky analysis, including foregrounds and noise, to future work.} To estimate the potential bias of individual systematic effects on \(r\), denoted \(\Delta r\), we represent the measured $B$-mode spectrum as the sum of the following contributions (assuming no primordial $B$ modes, i.e., \(r = 0\)):

 Here, \(C_{\ell}^{\text{sys}}\) is the estimated systematic effects power spectrum, \(C_{\ell}^{\text{lens}}\) is the lensing $B$-mode power spectrum, and \(N_{\ell}\) is the expected noise, which again in our case is set to zero.
 The modeled power spectrum is given by: